-- The responsibility for achieving national housing goals rests primarily with the federal government, which should: - Assure that our economic system is functioning to produce and maintain sufficient decent housing for citizens at all income levels - Compensate for any failure or inadequacy of the system by building, financing, renting and selling homes to those citizens whose housing needs are not being met - Give a variety of incentives to local jurisdictions to encourage them to provide within their boundaries an adequate supply of decent housing for low- and moderate-income groups - Withhold federal funds from communities that fail to encourage such housing. - State and local governments should assist by establishing effective agencies to aid, promote, coordinate and supplement the housing programs of the federal government and the private sector.

-- Government at all levels must make available sufficient funds for housing-assistance programs. - When families or individuals cannot afford decent housing, government should provide assistance in the form of income and/or subsidized housing. - Government programs providing subsidies to the building, financing and insuring industries for housing for lower-income families should be evaluated in terms of units produced rather than in terms of benefits accruing to these industries. - Government at all levels should develop policies that will assure sufficient land at reasonable cost on which to develop housing and that will assure fulfillment of other goals such as access to employment, preservation of open space, environmental cleanliness and beauty, and other aspects of a suitable living environment. - Regional and metropolitan planning should be promoted to prevent haphazard urban growth, and housing for low- and moderate-income families should be provided as a part of all planned neighborhoods or communities. - Lower-income families should not be segregated in large developments or neighborhoods.
-As their economic status improves, lower-income families should be enabled to continue to live in the same units as private tenants or as homeowners, if they are so inclined. - Housing should be designed to meet human needs and should be built with amenities that will encourage economic integration within apartment buildings as well as within neighborhoods. - Publicly assisted housing should be included in viable, balanced communities, with provision for quality public services and facilities, including schools, transportation, recreation, etc., that will encourage integration and stability. - Zoning practices and procedures that will counteract racial and economic isolation should be promoted. - State and local governments should adopt and enforce: - Uniform building codes with standards based on performance - Housing codes to protect the health and safety of all citizens.
+- The responsibility for achieving national housing goals rests primarily with the federal government, which should: - A. assure that our economic system is functioning to produce and maintain sufficient decent housing for citizens at all income levels; - B. compensate for any failure or inadequacy of the system by building, financing, renting, and selling homes to those citizens whose housing needs are not being met; - C. give a variety of incentives to local jurisdictions to encourage them to provide within their boundaries an adequate supply of decent housing for low- and moderate-income groups; - D. withhold federal funds from communities that fail to encourage such housing. - State and local governments should assist by establishing effective agencies to aid, promote, coordinate, and supplement the housing programs of the federal government and the private sector. - Government at all levels must make available sufficient funds for housing-assistance programs. - When families or individuals cannot afford decent housing, government should provide assistance in the form of income and/or subsidized housing. - Government programs providing subsidies to the building, financing, and insuring industries for housing for lower-income families should be evaluated in terms of units produced rather than in terms of benefits accruing to these industries. - Government at all levels should develop policies that will assure sufficient land at reasonable cost on which to develop housing and that will assure fulfillment of other goals such as access to employment, preservation of open space, environmental cleanliness and beauty, and other aspects of a suitable living environment. - Regional and metropolitan planning should be promoted to prevent haphazard urban growth, and housing for low- and moderate-income families should be provided as a part of all planned neighborhoods or communities. - Lower-income families should not be segregated in large developments or neighborhoods.
+As their economic status improves, lower-income families should be enabled to continue to live in the same units as private tenants or as homeowners, if they are so inclined. - Housing should be designed to meet human needs and should be built with amenities that will encourage economic integration within apartment buildings as well as within neighborhoods. - Publicly assisted housing should be included in viable, balanced communities, with provision for quality public services and facilities, including schools, transportation, recreation, etc., that

-- State and local tax structures should be examined and revised to: - Benefit communities that build housing for lower-income families - Encourage private owners to improve their homes - o Reduce speculative land costs. - Government, industry and labor should encourage innovative building techniques to reduce the cost of housing production. - Rights of tenants to negotiate for proper maintenance, management of facilities and services should be protected. - Housing programs should be administered by individuals trained for the jobs and sympathetic with the needs of their clientele. - Citizen groups should participate in the development of publicly assisted housing programs by: - Evaluating performance - o Activating nonprofit sponsorships - o Supporting legislation - Developing public awareness of housing discrimination and need.
+- will encourage integration and stability. - Zoning practices and procedures that will counteract racial and economic isolation should be promoted. - State and local governments should adopt and enforce: - a. uniform building codes with standards based on performance; - b. housing codes to protect the health and safety of all citizens. - State and local tax structures should be examined and revised to: - a. benefit communities that build housing for lower-income families; - b. encourage private owners to improve their homes; - c. reduce speculative land costs. - Government, industry, and labor should encourage innovative building techniques to reduce t the cost of housing production. - Rights of tenants to negotiate for proper maintenance, management of facilities, and services should be protected. - Housing programs should be administered by individuals trained for the jobs and sympathetic with the needs of their clientele. - Citizen groups should participate in the development of publicly assisted housing programs by: - A. evaluating performance; - B. activating nonprofit sponsorships; - C. supporting legislation; - D. developing public awareness of housing discrimination and need.